microsoft/A-TALE-OF-THREE-CITIES/README.md

 Going by the theme of our research i.e. whether the 3 cities are related let us find the anomalies in New York City and Boston also.
 We observe both the cities during the early 2018 had a rise in cases of pothole complaints.
 We also see from the data that the trends and anomalies in pothole complaints in Boston and New York City are very similar which can be attributed to their proximity and climate similarities.
 ![boston_newyorkcity_anomaly_extraction](images/boston_newyorkcity_anomaly_extraction.jpg)

-## Setup

-Explain how to prepare the sample once the user clones or downloads the repository.
-The section should outline every step necessary to install dependencies and set up any settings (for example, API keys and output folders).

-## Running the sample

-Outline step-by-step instructions to execute the sample and see its output.
-Include steps for executing the sample from the IDE, starting specific services in the Azure portal or anything related to the overall launch of the code.

-## Key concepts

-Provide users with more context on the tools and services used in the sample.
-Explain some of the code that is being used and how services interact with each other.

 ## References
 * (n.d.).
 Retrieved from parquet.apache.org: https://parquet.apache.org/